cedadev/jasmin-workshop/exercises/ex01/README.md

 In the text below, you can see the steps needed to do this task, i.e:

 1. Connect to a `login` server using a terminal client
-   * Load your ssh key locally
+   - (Your key should already be loaded, as per ex00)
-   * Initiate an SSH connection to a login server
+   - Initiate an SSH connection to a login server
-   * Note the list of available `sci` servers
+   - Note the list of available `sci` servers
-   * Check what directory you are in
+   - Check what directory you are in
-   * Check usage of your home directory
+   - Check usage of your home directory
-   * Check that your SSH key is available to make an onward connection
+   - Check that your SSH key is available to make an onward connection
 1. Make an onward connection to a `sci` server
-   * Login to the `sci` server
+   - Login to the `sci` server
-   * Run a simple command
+   - Run a simple command
-1. (Optional) Connect to an NX server using the Nomachine Enterprise Client
-   * Make a connection profile for one of the `nx` servers
-   * Connect to that server
-   * Check that your SSH key is available to make an onward connection
-   * Bring up the list of available `sci` servers
-   * Connect to one of them
-   * Run a command which produces graphical output

 ### Questions to test yourself